Stephanie Alvarado, Co-Director

-Mara Kravitz, Executive Assistant
+Mara Dawn Kravitz, Co-Director

 Eric is a web developer, mapmaker, and teacher interested in the ways open source software and community-driven data can help communities accomplish their goals.
 He has worked on the data and software behind 596 Acres since its inception in 2011.
 Eric also writes the software behind Farming Concrete, which is a free platform that allows community gardeners to measure what’s happening in a garden, from food composted to food harvested.
 He teaches GIS and web mapping at The New School and Pratt SAVI and co-organizes Maptime NYC.
 You can find more information about Eric’s projects, code, and talks at his portfolio.